WillemAchterhof/archguard/README.md

 ArchGuard is a personal security project.

-It is **not** a security certification, hardened distribution, or guarantee of system security.
+It is **not a security certification, hardened distribution, or guarantee of system security**.

-Security settings can cause compatibility problems, prevent hardware from working, or make legitimate system changes require manual intervention.
+Security settings can cause compatibility problems, prevent hardware from working, or require manual intervention after legitimate system changes.

 Always test ArchGuard on hardware you control before relying on it for important systems.